asarayja/clean_connect_launcher/README.md

 Clean Connect Launcher
-🚀 A modern and user-friendly Windows launcher for FiveM roleplay servers.
-The launcher is designed to provide players with quick access, maintenance, troubleshooting, and automatic client updates.
+🚀 A modern and user-friendly Windows launcher designed for all FiveM servers.
+The launcher provides players with quick access, maintenance, troubleshooting, and automatic client updates, compatible with any FiveM server regardless of the roleplay community or configuration.

 🧩 Features